hanxiaomax/Learncpp_CN/docs/M-3-move-constructors-and-move-assignment.md

 COPY

 Now let’s use this class in a program.
-To show you how this class performs when we allocate a million integers on the heap, we’re going to leverage the Timer class we developed in lesson [13.18 -- Timing your code](https://www.learncpp.com/cpp-tutorial/timing-your-code/).
-We’ll use the Timer class to time how fast our code runs, and show you the performance difference between copying and moving.
+To show you how this class performs when we allocate a million integers on the heap, we’re going to leverage the Timer class we developed in lesson [[13-18-timing-your-code|13.18 - 对程序进行计时]]。We’ll use the Timer class to time how fast our code runs, and show you the performance difference between copying and moving.

 ```cpp
 #include <iostream>